Riaz Afridi

 Riaz Afridi (ریاض آفریدی; born 21 January 1985) is a Pakistani cricket coach and cricketer.
+He is the elder brother of Pakistani fast bowler Shaheen Shah Afridi.

 He was a right-handed batsman and a right-arm medium-fast bowler.
 In December 2017, his youngest brother Shaheen Afridi was named in Pakistan's squad for the 2018 Under-19 Cricket World Cup.

 Afridi has played one Test match, for the Pakistan national cricket team against the Sri Lanka national cricket team.
 It was the same match which saw Naved-ul-Hasan make his Test debut.

 Riaz is a cousin of Pakistani footballer Yasir Afridi.
 In 2007 Riaz signed a contract with the Indian Cricket League (ICL) and represented the Lahore Badshahs, which put Riaz's future as a Pakistani Test player at risk.

-During the summer months Riaz plays for Great Ayton CC in the NYSD league in the north east of England where he has helped them win the league and consistently finished top wicket taker in the league with his fast swing bowling and big hitting.
+During the summer months Riaz played club cricket in the north east of England for Great Ayton CC, he was a key player as the club won the North Yorkshire and South Durham Cricket League for the first time in its history.
+The following season he achieved the feat of 100 wickets in a league season.